by Diane Linsley

 Working on All The Bodies

 We can work on the physical body with diet and exercise.
 We can work on the etheric body by doing energy work, chakra balancing or Qi Gong.
-Homeopathy is a system of energy medicine that heals the physical body by restoring balance in the etheric body.
-We can work on the astral body by lucid dreaming.
-OBE practitioners lose the fear of death as they practice separating from the physical body and exploring the astral plane.
-Astral projection is fun and exciting.
-Death is just the final astral projection.
+We can work on the astral body by practicing lucid dreaming and out-of-body experiences.
+OBE practitioners lose the fear of death as they practice separating their awareness from the physical body in order to explore the astral plane.

 I started by repeating the question over and over, "Who am I?"
 Physical sensations vanished as I went into the state of "body asleep, mind awake."
 I kept going deeper and deeper.
 Finally, the last sounds and images of the astral plane vanished as I went beyond the astral into pure awareness.